akka/akka-microservices-samples/CONTRIBUTING.md

 Many files are identical and maintained with `scripts/copy-identical-files.sh`, which copies the files.

 The `00` directory corresponds to the generated code from https://github.com/akka/akka-microservices-seed-scala.g8.
-When changes are made to the g8 temaplate the `00` directory should be updated.
+When changes are made to the g8 template the `00` directory should be updated.
 It can be created with `sbt new` according to the instructions in the tutorial.
 Thereafter, run `scripts/copy-identical-files.sh`.

 It's often easiest to make changes to the example in the full example (last part of the tutorial) and then